needle-mirror/com.unity.netcode/Documentation~/binary-worlds-host-mode.md

 Configure a host that runs separate client and server worlds connected through intra-process communication (IPC).

-Binary-worlds host mode is the default client-hosted setup in Netcode for Entities.
-In this mode, the host player's process contains two distinct [worlds](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/manual/concepts-worlds.html): a server world that runs server systems and owns authoritative ghost state, and a client world that runs client systems and renders the local player.
+In binary-worlds host mode, the host player's process contains two distinct [worlds](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/manual/concepts-worlds.html): a server world that runs server systems and owns authoritative ghost state, and a client world that runs client systems and renders the local player.
 The two worlds exchange snapshots and commands through a local IPC connection, exactly as a remote client would, except that no data travels across the network.
 Remote players connect to the host's server world using a regular network transport.

 Because the host runs a full client and a full server, gameplay code paths are identical to a dedicated server deployment.
 This makes binary-worlds host mode the recommended choice when you want to keep the option of moving to a dedicated server later, or when you want local testing to exercise the same serialization and prediction code that runs in production.
 For an alternative that combines both roles into a single world for lower CPU and memory overhead, refer to [Single-world host mode](single-world-host-mode.md).